-ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and she therefore makes no further response to the allegations in this paragraph incorporating that term.
-This Defendant admits plaintiff's complaint seeks damages, but she denies liability to plaintiff for any of the claims and/or damages asserted in the complaint.
+ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and/or undefined terms "Watts Gang" and "high-ranking officials," and he therefore makes no further response to the allegations in this paragraph incorporating those terms.
+To the extent this paragraph is directed against Mr. Cline, he admits plaintiff's complaint seeks damages, but he denies liability to plaintiff for any of the claims and/or damages asserted in the complaint.
 This Defendant denies the remaining allegations contained in paragraph 16.

 III.
-The First False Arrest and Illegal Prosecution of Plaintiff
+The First False Arrest and Illegal Prosecution of Plaintiff1